wlswotmd/gef/README.md

 ## Supported mode
 * Normal debugging (start under `gdb`)
 * Attach to the process
-* Attach to the process in another pid namespace (e.g., attaching from outside `docker`)
+* Attach to the process in another pid namespace (e.g., attaching from outside of `docker`)
 * Connect to `gdbserver`
 * Connect to the gdb stub of `qemu-system` (via localhost:1234 etc.)
 * Connect to the gdb stub of `qemu-user` (via localhost:1234 etc.)